-Learning needs of autistic students require a special attention from those attending to them.
-This is because autistic learners exhibit a wide range of characteristics that often interfere with their learning and metacognition.
-Some of these characteristics, according to Autism Society, include: difficulties in attention, problems with learning by observation and imitation, troubles with task/event sequencing, uneven patterns of strengths and weaknesses and many more.
+Kids and students with autism face a number of challenges that impact their learning.
+Some of these challenges according to Autism Society, include: difficulties in attention, problems with learning by observation and imitation, troubles with task/event sequencing, uneven patterns of strengths and weaknesses and many more.

-To help you better support your autistic students, we are sharing with you these educational resources designed specifically for learners with autism.
-These resources feature several learning tools, lesson plan ideas, learning activities, teaching tips and many other helpful materials for helping autistic learners.
+Below is a curated list of resources to help you enhance the learning experiences of students and kids with autism.
+These resources feature several learning tools, lesson plan ideas, learning activities, teaching tips and many other helpful materials.

 1- Cindy Autistic Support

-This website offers numerous learning resources to help students with autistic spectrum disorders.
-The materials specifically address “the development of language and communication skills, social skills, self-help & academic skills.
+This website offers numerous learning resources to help students with autism spectrum disorders.
+These materials specifically address “the development of language and communication skills, social skills, self-help & academic skills.
 An emphasis is placed on maintaining appropriate behavior and developing independent skills through the use of structure.”

 “Do2learn provides thousands of free pages with social skills and behavioural regulation activities and guidance, learning songs and games, communication cards, academic material, and transition guides for employment and life skills.”